Meeting-Baas/meeting-mcp/README.md

 When using the `createBot`, `getBots`, or search tools, you'll receive bot IDs that can be used to construct these viewer URLs for easy access to recordings.

+> **Important**: All meeting recordings and links are automatically shared with colleagues who have the same corporate email domain (e.g., @yourcompany.com).
+This allows your entire team to access recordings without requiring individual permissions, creating a collaborative environment where meeting knowledge is accessible to everyone in your organization.

 ## Configuration

 The server can be configured through environment variables or by editing the `src/config.ts` file.